cedricporter/port-client-ip-monitor/README.md

 Use to monitor shadowsocks client ip.

 I use shadowsocks server with port_password.
-I set different port for different password.
+I set different port for different password so that I can distinguish the users.